-The NIJ recently awarded CSAFE researchers a grant to explore how to improve the usefulness of current forensic shoeprint analysis methods.
+The National Institute of Justice recently awarded CSAFE researchers a grant to explore how to improve the usefulness of current forensic shoeprint analysis methods.
 Most often, research in footwear examination looks at randomly acquired characteristics that individually identify a suspect.
 Through this grant, CSAFE researchers are approaching the problem differently.

 “This is not a very common way to think about the problem, but it’s essential if we want to do any sort of quantification and look at the meaning of the weight of evidence,” CSAFE lead investigator Dr. Susan Vanderplas explains.

 Right now, examiners are not able to use a numerical quantification of the frequency of the shoe population.
 Shoeprint examiners can use the phrase, “in my experience this is a very common model of shoe.”
 Instead, CSAFE researchers are developing techniques to assess random match probability, an estimate of the answer to the question: “what is the probability that a person other than the suspect, randomly selected from the population, would have this profile?”

 Lead investigator Dr. Susan Vanderplas illustrates.
 “For example, if you’re in a college town in the middle of winter, many people are likely to be wearing Uggs.
 If an investigator knows that, using this method they would be able to say, for example, that 30% of the population has these shoes, and this size is worn by 20% of that population, so 6% of the population might have shoes that could have made this print.
 So the fact that you found shoes that could have left this print in one person’s closet doesn’t mean that much.
 Examiners can say Uggs are popular but that can’t say there’s one in every 3 people you pull of the street is going to have shoes exactly like this.”

 Using population data in a courtroom allows forensic examiners to explain to a jury that the smaller that probability, the greater the likelihood that the two shoes came from the same person.